Current Volunteer FAQ

 A: Please contact the Volunteer Office if you like to request a letter verifying your volunteer hours.
 Hospital policy precludes Volunteer Services from providing letters of recommendation.
 Please give us two weeks to process verification letters.

 A: The departments that require uniforms are; Emergency Department, Doulas, Urgent Care, Radiology, Med-Surg, and 5A Women Center.
 Department managers for additional positions may require volunteer uniforms.

 Q: What type of payments are accepted when purchasing uniforms?

 A: To purchase uniforms, we accept check, money order, or debit/credit card.
 We do not accept cash payments.

 Q: How do I get a meal Card?

 A: Once you have been processed by the volunteer office and become an official volunteer, you are eligible to request a meal card.
 Please contact the volunteer office via email, phone call or in person during office hours.

 Q: I wasn't able to singing in or out, how do I log my hours?

-A: You can email and the volunteer office at email@example.com to request hours be adjusted.
-Please include the dates and hours of service.
+A: You can email and the volunteer office at firstname.lastname@example.org to request hours be adjusted.
+Please note: your supervisor must confirm the dates and hours of service.